Christmas tree recycling

 · Waste Reduction Center - 636 Meriwether Avenue

-Residents living outside the Urban Service District may also utilize the drop off centers and should check with their private waste haulers to see if tree pickup service is available and when it will begin.
+Starting Tuesday, Dec.
+27, residents in the Urban Services District may deposit their trees and greenery curbside on their regular yard waste collection day.
+Residents living outside the Urban Service District should check with their private waste haulers to see if tree pickup service is available and when it begins.

-Christmas tree vendors may recycle their unsold trees on Friday, December 28 at the Hubbards Lane location.
+Christmas tree vendors can recycle their unsold trees on Tuesday, December 27th at the Hubbards Lane location.

-For every five trees recycled, approximately 35 pounds of mulch can be created to help nourish new plant and tree growth.
-Last year, the tree-cycling program produced 5.42 tons of mulch.
-A large quantity of it is used as cover for metro government planting beds.
+For every five trees recycled, approximately 35 pounds of mulch can be created and used to help new plant and tree growth.
+This mulch performs particularly well for acid-loving plants such as azaleas and rhododendrons.

-The holiday tree recycling program is a Louisville Metro Solid Waste Management initiative.
-Brightside and Metro Public Works are also partners in the project.
+The Christmas tree recycling program is a partnership between Brightside and Metro Public Works.